PDF Security FAQs – DRM PDF Protection without Passwords

-With Safeguard PDF Security you protect your PDF files on your local computer, so that they are not exposed to any potential compromise in their unprotected form on a web server or whilst being transferred.
-You also have peace of mind that you own those files at all times.
+With Safeguard PDF Security you protect your PDF files on your local computer so that they are not exposed to any potential compromise in their unprotected form on a web server or whilst being transferred.
+You also have peace of mind that you always have ownership over those files.

 Do you host my secure PDF documents on your server?

-No. You host them on your server, web site or network, or you can send them by email, CD, DVD, etc., just like any other file.
+No. You host them on your server, website, or network, or you can send them by email, message, USB, etc., just like any other file.
 You are free to choose whatever distribution method is best for your business.

-For both security and legal liability reasons we never have access to either your unprotected or protected PDF files.
-In a professional environment that should not be a requirement and we recommend that you obtain legally enforceable indemnity where a supplier insists that they have access to your IPR at any time.
+For both security and legal liability reasons, we never have access to either your unprotected or protected PDF files.
+In a professional environment, that should not be a requirement, and we recommend that you obtain legally enforceable indemnity when a supplier insists that they have access to your IPR at any time.

-What we host is the licensing system where you can issue users with licenses and control who can access your secure PDF documents and publications.
-And if you are not happy with that you can host it yourself.
+What we do host is the licensing system, where you can issue users with licenses and control who can access your secure PDF documents and publications.
+And, if you are not happy with that, we allow you to host it yourself.

 Where can I publish my protected PDF documents?

-You can publish your secure PDF documents to the web, on CD-ROM, DVD, USB token, etc., or send them by email just like any other files.
+You can publish your secure PDF documents to the web, on your website, USB device, etc., or send them by email just like any other file.

 Can I stop PDF documents from being copied if they can be downloaded?

-No, but since the documents are encrypted and the decryption keys are not exposed to the user (so that they cannot be shared) then it does not matter if protected PDF documents are copied and given to others as they will not be useable.
+No, but since the documents are encrypted, and the decryption keys are not exposed to the user (so that they cannot be shared), then it does not matter if protected PDF documents are copied and given to others.
+They will not be useable without the decryption key.